nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 ```

 The `BookSalesWorker` always does the same thing, queries the DB for a book
-based on the `book_id` and fetches the latest sales data to calculate some
+based on the `book_id`, and fetches the latest sales data to calculate some
 numbers.
 Then, it uploads them to a storage service.
 And imagine every time a
 book is sold on your website, you will have this job enqueued.

-Now what if you got 100 sales at one moment, you'd have 100 of these jobs doing
+Now, what if you got 100 sales at one moment?
+You'd have 100 of these jobs doing
 exactly the same thing.
-Maybe you are fine with that, you don't care about S3
+Maybe you are fine with that.
+You don't care about S3
-writes that much and your queues are not as congested so you can handle that
+writes that much, and your queues are not as congested, so you can handle that
 load.
 But, "does it scale?"™️

 Well, definitely not.
 If you start receiving even more sales on even more
-books, your queue would pile up so fast with unnecessary work.
+books, your queue will pile up so fast with unnecessary work.
 If you have 100
-jobs that does the same thing for a single book, and you 10 books selling in
+jobs that do the same thing for a single book, and you 10 books selling in
 parallel, you are now 1000 jobs deep in your queue, where in reality, you could
 have just 10 jobs for each book.

-Now, let's go through couple of options on how you can prevent duplicate jobs
+Now, let's go through a couple of options on how you can prevent duplicate jobs
 from piling up your queues.

 ## 1. DIY Way

 If you are not a fan of external dependencies and complex logic, you can go
-ahead and add some kind of a custom solution to your codebase.
+ahead and add some custom solutions to your codebase.
 I created a
 sample repo to try out our examples first-hand.
 There will be a link in each
 approach to the example.